 There is very effective treatment for depression.
 Feelings of hope, shame and inferiority belong to the disease.
 Don’t let it stop you from seeking help!

-Midwives or nurses are a good first point of contact for mild or moderate depression.
-Do not wait until they ask at the baby’s 2 month check up – talk about what you are thinking!
+The midwife or nurse is a good first contact in case of mild or moderate depression.
+Do not wait until she asks when the baby is 2 months – talk about what you are thinking and feeling as soon as possible.
 The health or medical center is another good option.

 If depression is more severe, with severe anxiety, severe difficulty sleeping or suicidal thoughts – seek help directly at the emergency psychiatry ward.
 Contact information can be found at 1177.se (in Sweden).
 In many counties there is an emergency telephone number where you can call for advice.

-If you or someone close to you is so severely depressed that you or they think it would be best for the family to take your or their own life, then seek help directly at the psychiatric emergency room.
+If you or someone close to you is so severely depressed that you think it would probably be best for your family that you take your life, the depression is so severe that you should go directly to the psychiatric emergency room.

 In mild to moderate depression, psychological treatment in the form of CBT alone or with medicines takes precedence.
 An easy way to access CBT in Sweden is internetpsykiatri.se .